diverdown311/LTM_Essentials/docs/Troubleshooting/module1/lab03.rst

 #. **-nnn** gives high details

-    a. for example: **tcpdump -nnni 0.0:nnn -s0 -w /var/tmp/capture.pcap**
+- for example: **tcpdump -nnni 0.0:nnn -s0 -w /var/tmp/capture.pcap**

-    b.
-This option will give all the low and medium details plus the following
+- This option will give all the low and medium details plus the following

        * Peer IP Protocol
        * Peer VLAN